RicoQ/WSL_SD/README.md

 # Automatic Wsl Configuration and Stable Diffuion Webui Installation

-This project is ONly for me to. it has no value to anyone else...
+This project is for my use ONLY.
+It has no value to anyone else...
 But if it can help you, be my guest and feel free to use.

 Some changes to the code might be needed for it to work for you...
 I've made it so it will work on my PC, with my current setup - "WSL debian distribution".